British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Locally, a carbonate deposit (mainly limestone) approximately 40 metres wide and at least 135 metres high is exposed along the shore approximately 100 metres northwest of the west corner of Lot 3439.
 Other smaller occurrences are exposed less than a kilometre west and northwest of Lot 3439.

-The main limestones to the east were quarried in the 1920's and are exposed from sea level to greater than 200 metres elevation on the precipitous slope.
-It is bounded by a green intrusive rock, which is in turn enclosed by a light- coloured, hornblende granite.
-The limestone is white and grey, medium to coarse-grained with a locally mottled texture.
+The main limestones to the east were quarried in the 1920s and are exposed from sea level to greater than 200 metres elevation on the precipitous slope.
+The limestone is bounded by a green intrusive rock, which is in turn enclosed by a light-coloured hornblende granite.
+The limestone is white and grey, medium- to coarse-grained with a locally mottled texture.
 A shear-related lamination occurs within a section of white limestone.

 In 1944, Goudge collected Sample 23 across the entire width of the quarry, including the brucitic and non-brucitic limestone.
 Sample 23A was collected across approximately 6 metres of brucitic limestone: